Ada-Developers-Academy/core-pses/10/stock.checkpoint.md

 # Implement Best time to sell Stock

-## Given this problem prompt:

-You are given an integer array `prices` where `prices[i]` is the price of a given stock on the ith day.
+You are given an integer array `prices` that represents the cost of a stock across a sequence of days. `prices[day]` is the price of a given stock on that day.

-On each day, you may decide to buy and/or sell the stock.
-You can only hold at most one share of the stock at any time.
-However, you can buy it then immediately sell it on the same day.
+- On each day, you may decide to buy and/or sell the stock.
+- You can only hold one share of the stock at any time.
+- You can buy the stock and then immediately sell it on the same day.

-Find and return the **maximum** profit you can achieve.
+Find and return the maximum cumulative profit you can achieve.

 **Example 1:**

 ```
 Input: prices = [7,1,5,3,6,4]
 Output: 7

+Explanation:
-Explanation: Buy on day 2 (price = 1) and sell on day 3
+- Buy on day 2 (price = 1) and sell on day 3 (price = 5)
-    (price = 5), profit = 5-1 = 4.
+    • profit = 5-1 = 4.
-Then buy on day 4 (price = 3) and sell on day 5
+- Buy on day 4 (price = 3) and sell on day 5 (price = 6)
-    (price = 6), profit = 6-3 = 3.
+    • profit = 6-3 = 3.

 Total profit is 4 + 3 = 7.
 ```